-Did you have any technology issues with connecting to your classes.
+Did you have any issues with internet or technology, connecting to your classes?

-I didn't have any I had, I didn't really have any, any problems at all.
-I know, I had students who had problems who couldn't get on or they got kicked out.
-Or, or it was unstable.
-But I think all in all, all in all, it was pretty good.
-Not, not there weren't that many problems.
+I didn't have any- I had- I didn't really have any, any problems at all.
+I know I had students who had problems who couldn't get on or they got kicked out, or- or it was unstable.
+But I think all in all- all in all, it was pretty good.
+Not- not- there weren't that many problems.

-Um, what advantages Do you see online learning having on your career, and your ability to teach in the future?
-Now that you've had this long experience and all these years, especially since you're certified now?
-How do you think that event is an advantage to your career?
+Um, what advantages do you see online learning having on your career and your ability to teach in the future?
+Now that you've had this long experience and all these years, especially since you're certified now, how do you think that event is an advantage to your career?

-Well, I think the main effect, the main thing is that I'll be able to support the department.
-If it decides that it needs more online courses, or, for example, the graduate program is right now during this this year, a totally online future.

-I don't know if it will be totally online, but but online will certainly continue to be an important piece of it.
-So that allows me to support the department in that sense and, and teach those courses.
-So that's I think that's a great benefit for the department.
-And great better for for me, because that I can continue to teach and the graduate program also provides the possibility of expanding our undergraduate online courses, we have never, we've never had an online underlie very many online courses we, in the past taught Dr. Van Hoy, for example, would teach some online courses in the summer so she was the vanguard of our, of our online of our online teaching.
-And she was the only one that did it.
-Your some years ago.
-But now we can expand that and we could teach classes during the regular year, if we need to, or want to.
-So I think I think that's the main benefit for me.
-The other the other benefit might be that I'm learning how I've learned also how to do meetings meetings online.
-And, and department has been doing a lot of presentations online.
-And, and in the future, we'll probably be doing some webinars.
-And so those are those are all things that I've learned how to do.
-And once once we go back to regular time, regular things, I don't know if we'll continue to use this technology in this way.
-But if we need to, we certainly know how to do it.
+Well, I think the main effect, the main thing is that I'll be able to support the department if it decides that it needs more online courses, or, for example, the graduate program is right now during this- this year, totally online.
+In the future, I don't know if it will be totally online, but- but online will certainly continue to be an important piece of it.
+So that allows me to support the department in that sense and- and teach those courses online.
+So that's- I think that's a great benefit for the department.
+And a great benefit for me because then I can continue to teach in the graduate program.
+Also, it provides the possibility of expanding our undergraduate online courses.
+We have never- we've never had an online under- very many online courses.
+We, in the past taught, Dr. Van Hoy, for example, would teach some online courses in the summer, so she was the vanguard of our- of our online- of our online teaching.
+And she was the only one that did it some years ago.
+But now we can expand that, and we could teach classes during the regular year, if we need to, or want to.
+So I think- I think that's the main benefit for me.
+The other- the other benefit might be that I'm learning how- I've learned also how to do meetings- meetings online.
+And- and the department has been doing a lot of presentations online.
+And- and in the future, we'll probably be doing some webinars.
+And so those are-those are all things that I've learned how to do.
+And once- once we go back to regular time, regular things, I don't know if we'll continue to use this technology in this way, but if we need to, we certainly know how to do it.

-If you were offered right now to go back onto campus, would you go back?
-Do you think it's something that you view as an important part of your classroom now like going on to campus?
-Or do you think it's as a as of right now?
+If you were offered right now to go back onto campus, would you go back onto campus?
+Do you think it's something that you view as an important part of your classroom now like, going on to campus and teaching in front of your students?
+Or do you think [unintelligible]